What Is Frankincense? Other Names: Arbre à Encens, Bible Frankincense, Olibanum

 What is Frankincense?

-This post was written with Consensus AI Academic Search Engine – please read our Disclaimer at the end of this article.
 Frankincense, also known as olibanum, is a resin obtained from trees of the genus Boswellia, particularly Boswellia sacra, Boswellia carterii, and Boswellia serrata.
 This aromatic resin has been used for thousands of years in traditional medicine, religious rituals, and as a valuable commodity in trade.
 The resin is harvested by making incisions in the bark of the tree, allowing the sap to exude and harden into what is known as frankincense.
 Other names include: Arbre à Encens, Bible Frankincense, Boswellie, Encens, Incense, Kondor, Kundur, Oleo-gum-resin, Oléo-Gomme-Résine, Oliban, Olibanum, Ru Xiang, Ru Xiang Shu.

 Historical and Traditional Uses

 Historically, frankincense has been used in various cultures for its medicinal properties.
 Ancient physicians utilized it to treat a range of ailments, from digestive issues to skin conditions.
-In traditional Indian medicine, Boswellia serrata has been employed to manage inflammatory diseases4.
+In traditional Indian medicine, Boswellia serrata has been employed to manage inflammatory diseases.
 Additionally, frankincense has been a staple in religious ceremonies, particularly in the Middle East and Africa, where it was burned as incense.

 Chemical Composition

 Frankincense contains a variety of bioactive compounds, including terpenes, boswellic acids, and essential oils.
 These compounds are believed to contribute to its therapeutic effects.
-Boswellic acids, in particular, have been studied for their anti-inflammatory and anti-cancer properties5.
+Boswellic acids, in particular, have been studied for their anti-inflammatory and anti-cancer properties.

 Modern Medicinal Applications